 - Fit Content - Enable or disable the fitting of the content object into a pattern tile rectangle.
 When enabled, the content object is scaled to the size of a pattern tile.
 When disabled, the content object retains its original size, and it is centered at every pattern tile, clipping the parts of the object outside of the tile.

 - Apply Shape Effects - Enable or disable the use of shape effects on the pattern content.
-Shape Effects are used to create non-destructive distortions of the object shapes (and optionally images).
+Shape Effects are used to create non-destructive distortions of the object shapes.
 When the Apply Shape Effects option is enabled, the shape effect will be applied to the pattern content as well.
 When disabled, the pattern fill is not affected by the shape effect.

 - The tiling mode (or tiling geometry) is selected using the Type field in the pattern panel.
 The tiling mode determines how copies of the pattern content are arranged next to each other, to fill the available area.

 The pattern fill of an object is rendered by repeated duplication of the pattern content object, along a specific geometry (set by the tiling type).
-The result of this object copying is internal to VectorStyler, and not accessible to the user.
-To convert a tiling pattern fill into copies of objects that will be separately editable (and therefore not be a pattern fill anymore), a pattern expansion command is used.
+This object repetition is internal to VectorStyler, and not accessible to the user.
+To convert a tiling pattern fill into copies of objects that are separately editable (and therefore not a pattern fill anymore), a pattern expansion command is used.

-When a pattern is expanded, a group of objects is created and this group is clipped into the object that originally contained the pattern fill.
+When a pattern is expanded, a group of objects is created and this group is clipped into the shape that originally contained the pattern fill.
 The group of objects contains copies of the pattern content, each positioned and clipped to a pattern tile determined by the tiling type.
-These objects are accessible for selection and editing, either by isolating the group, un-grouping or by using the direct selector tool.
+These objects are accessible for selection and editing, either by isolating the group, un-grouping or by using the direct selection mode if the pointer tool.

 There are multiple pattern expansion commands available in VectorStyler, each with a distinct result.
 These are all accessible from the Pattern panel menu, with one command (Expand Pattern Tiles) being accessible from the Styles menu.